-Our New Information Board is a platform for us to share important information with you about recent scams or fraudulent activity that we want you to be aware of.
+Our Information Board is a platform for us to share important information with you, including any recent scams or fraudulent activity that we want you to be aware of.
 It is also a place for us to quickly share new information about the bank or other information that you may find interesting.

 Information on this page will change from time to time so keep checking back for new facts and information!